Paver Installation Guide

 Step 5: Laying the pavers

-• Start at a corner — if possible, one that includes an edge such as a house, curb, sidewalk or other fixed edge.
+- Start at a corner — if possible, one that includes an edge such as a house, curb, sidewalk or other fixed edge.
 Lay one run of pavers from the corner along the two adjacent borders.
 Set the pavers directly onto the sand.
 Don’t press or hammer them into place.
-They should fit snugly with about 1/16”-1/8” gap between each paver.
+They should fit with about 3/16”-1/2” gap between each paver to account for natural variation in size.
 As you work, be sure to work from the level of the laid pavers and not the sand as the sand level may need to change as install happens.
 Be sure to check that the desired level and slope of the top of installed pavers remains consistent.
 If you disturb the virgin sand, re-level it with a broom or trowel before laying more pavers.

 Step 6: Finishing up